A new social enterprise for fashion which offers a thoughtful new way to design, make and use locally-produced fashion.

 Advocating for a system that offers more than just one speed, i.e fast.

-We are a fluid ecology of research lecturers, student employees both pre and post graduation and collaborators striving towards a shared goal of positive change in the fashion industry.
+As a fluid ecology of designers we have worked with a number of research lecturers, student employees both pre and post graduation and collaborators, striving towards the shared goal of positive change in the fashion industry.

 Director / Co-Founder